How to get a job in Australia

-- Research: The company, the Australian work culture, the position and the industry.
+- Research: Ensure you know everything there is to know about the company, the Australian work culture, the position and the industry.
 You’re bound to get questions about all of these.

-- Have copies of your visas, references, qualifications and professional registrations handy: You’ll be able to hand it over at a moment’s notice.
-And trust us, you’ll come across as professional.
+- Have copies of your visas, references, qualifications and professional registrations handy.

-There you have it – how to get a job in Australia!
+Now you know how to get a job in Australia!

 It really comes down to knowing if you qualify, doing your homework and getting your name (and CV) out there.
 You won’t get a job in Australia if you sit back and expect the job offers to come to you.

-The work will be worth it – you could find yourself in Australia sooner than you think!
+The work will be worth it – you could find yourself in Australia sooner than you can imagine!